 Until recently, the major attraction was the landing of KLM’s regular 747 flights.
 Photos of the massive plane’s flight path make it look like the plane is mere inches from beachgoers as it heads toward the runway.

 Alas, the 747 doesn’t fly here regularly anymore.
-But going to the beach and watching the planes is still a fun experience.
+But watching the planes is still a fun experience.

 We spent all day watching the planes take off and land and learned a lot along the way.
 Here’s our best advice for how to get the most out of a day at Maho Beach.